 Love is patient and kind.
 Love is not jealous or boastful or proud or rude.
 It does not demand its own way.
 It is not irritable, and it keeps no record of being wronged.
 It does not rejoice about injustice but rejoices whenever the truth wins out.
 Love never gives up, never loses faith, is always hopeful, and endures through every circumstance. -1 Corinthians 13:4-7

-Through this blog, but more so through learning the Jewish language, I have a deepening appreciation for words and the letters that make up the words.
-I’m not sure if it because my 5-fold ministry gift is a teacher, but it’s so fascinating to me how when you really meditate that everything in existence began with a word, it blows my mind 😲💥😲 I’m truly in awe and the fact that we have the same power is revolutionary.
-This is so powerful but when you don’t live it, it’s just words on a paper or something to say and it builds a case against you because the tool to really live life according to the word is at our finger tips but rejected and disregarded.
+Through this blog, but more so, through learning the Jewish language, I have a deepening appreciation for words and the letters that make up the words.
+I’m not sure if it is because my 5-fold ministry gift is a teacher, but it’s so fascinating to me how when you really meditate on the fact that everything in existence began with a word, it blows my mind 😲💥😲 I’m truly in awe of the fact that we have the same power… its remarkable when you really think about it.
+This is super powerful but when you don’t live it, it’s just words on a paper or something to say and it builds a case against you because the tool to really live life according to the word is at our fingertips but rejected and disregarded.
 Folk might think it’s not that deep.
 Oh but it is, your life is a report card of what we’ve put into practice and what has been rejected.

 Hear the word of the Lord, you Israelites, because the Lord has a charge to bring against you who live in the land: “There is no faithfulness, no love, no acknowledgment of God in the land.
 There is only cursing, lying and murder, stealing and adultery; they break all bounds, and bloodshed follows bloodshed.
 Because of this the land dries up, and all who live in it waste away; the beasts of the field, the birds in the sky and the fish in the sea are swept away.
 “But let no one bring a charge, let no one accuse another, for your people are like those who bring charges against a priest.
 You stumble day and night, and the prophets stumble with you.
 So I will destroy your mother—my people are destroyed from lack of knowledge.
 “Because you have rejected knowledge, I also reject you as my priests; because you have ignored the law of your God, I also will ignore your children.
 The more priests there were, the more they sinned against me; they exchanged their glorious God for something disgraceful.-Hosea 4:1-7